eitanyaffe/oak/README.md

 # Utility scripts for the Stanford Oak storage
-Helper scripts for oak usage
+Small helper scripts useful for easy access to the Stanford Oak storage and other Kerberos-based solutions.

 kkeep: Maintains access to oak by periodically running kinit.